Biology of Infectious Disease - BSc (Hons)

 In addition to the University's standard entry requirements, you should:

-- a minimum of grades CCC with C in Biology and C in Chemistry (or a minimum of 96 UCAS points from an equivalent Level 3 qualification, eg BTEC Level 3 Extended Diploma, Advanced Diploma, Progression Diploma or Access to HE Diploma with 60 credits—you should take Level 3 qualifications in Biology and Chemistry in addition to your Advanced Diploma)
+- a minimum of grades CCC in three A levels, with C in Biology and C in Chemistry (or a minimum of 96 UCAS points from an equivalent Level 3 qualification, eg BTEC Level 3 Extended Diploma, Advanced Diploma, Progression Diploma or Access to HE Diploma with 60 credits—you should take Level 3 qualifications in Biology and Chemistry in addition to your Advanced Diploma)

-- English language and mathematics GCSEs at grade C (grade 4 from 2017) or above (or equivalent)
+- English language and mathematics GCSEs at grade C/grade 4 or above (or equivalent)

 If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Sciences Extended Degree.